dryu99/boonwegig-pub/README.md

   - [ ] make queries do the bare minium of what they're supposed to do
 - [ ] look into forcing styling to go left for music event. rn its doing it automatically when the text gets long...
 - [ ] shoudl somehow make it so when you merge a PR with a migration, it automatically migrates it for you (write gh action)
-- [ ] look into weird errors you got with the edge function timing out on vercel logs
+- [x] look into weird errors you got with the edge function timing out on vercel logs
 - [ ] add loading files for every new client route
+  - [ ] fix broken animation
 - [ ] maybe make instagram posts table
   - [ ] or add some kind of check for name + startdatetime?? idk
 - [ ] add where clause for music event fetch to only fetch valid events
   - [ ] but if you do this you need to be aware that you need to manually approve events..
+- [ ] think about how to handle pending reviews
+  - [ ] we should fetch only valid reviews on client
+- [ ] AFTER YOU FINISH FUNDAMENTAL CLIENT ROUTE STUFF do monorepo setup ❗️❗️❗️